 Specifications / Version History

-The Zeiss Loxia 85mm 2.4 is the newest offering in the Loxia lineup following the 21mm 2.8, 35mm 2.0 and 50mm 2.0 and is to my knowledge the first 85mm with a maximum aperture of 2.4 made by Zeiss.
+The Zeiss Loxia 85mm 2.4 is the longest lens in the Loxia lineup.
+The other ones are the 21mm 2.8, 25mm 2.4, 35mm 2.0 and 50mm 2.0.
+To my knowledge this is the first 85mm with a maximum aperture of 2.4 made by Zeiss.
 It has the following specifications:

 - Diameter: 62.5 mm